 To continue this post, we would like to let you know about the meaning of some more terms related to WordPress permalinks, and it will be easy for you to understand the difference between them.
 As we have already mentioned above, WordPress permalinks are the complete links to the post or any page of a website.

-And the slugs are like the final, ready to use and unique part of WordPress permalinks.
-For example, the permalink of the About us page is www. example.com/about-us, then the slug would be about-us.
+And the slugs are like the final, ready-to-use, and unique part of WordPress permalinks.
+For example, if the permalink of the About us page is www. example.com/about-us, then the slug would be about-us.
 These are generated by WordPress automatically based on the various parameters that you have in your permalink settings.

 And if you are not happy about your default WordPress permalinks, you have the option to customize it as per your choice, which we will see in the later section of this post.

-There are generally three different types of permalinks are available.
+There are generally three different types of permalinks available.